ricklib/minegame_nim/README.md

 # Mine Game
-A little mine game written in Nim
+A little mine game written in Nim using Naylib (Raylib bindings for Nim)